-The design of the Chilean system is similar to many European paid sick leave systems that use resettable deductibles.
-Table 1 compares the design on 22 countries.
-Twelve of the systems are "bracket systems".
-These are characterized by (i) a first bracket with a low or zero replacement rate and (ii) two or three brackets with a higher replacement rates.
+The design of the Chilean system is similar to many European paid sick leave systems making it ideal to study the research question of this paper.
+Table 1 presents the main features of paid sick leave systems for 22 countries.
+Twelve of these are "bracket systems" characterized by (i) a first bracket with a low or zero replacement rate and (ii) two or three brackets with a higher replacement rates.
 Specifically, in 9 of these 12 countries the replacement rate for the first days is zero.

-The second advantage of this setting is that Chile has greatly detailed administrative data which I describe in the next section.
+An additional advantage of the Chilean setting is that its system is comprehensive and features only one plan designed by the central government.
+This alleviates adverse selection concerns that could arise from plan choice.29 Lastly, Chile has greatly detailed administrative data which I describe in the next section.